Search for

 MV-22 Baseline assault transport for the US Marines, also equipped for medical evacutaion (up to 12 litters), search-and-rescue, supply transport, and special operations; 408 to be built

-HV-22 Search-and-rescue model for the US Navy, also equipped for special operations duties and fleet logistics; 48 originally planned but this model was cancelled as the Navy will purchase the standard MV-22 variant instead
+HV-22 Search-and-rescue model for the US Navy, also equipped for special operations duties and fleet logistics; 48 originally planned but this model was cancelled as the Navy decided to purchase the standard MV-22 variant instead

 CV-22 Special operations model for the US Air Force, able to covertly insert and extract up to 18 troops while flying 500 nm (925 km) at 500 ft (150 m) or lower altitude; 50 to be built